Hide Your Threads Kit

 This quilting kit comes with:

-Cheater Needles - Tie a knot and pop your threads quickly into the eye of this needle.
+Cheater Needle - Tie a knot and pop your threads quickly into the eye of this needle.
 Secure the threads in the middle layer of the quilt and clip off for a seamless finish.
 No fussing around with threading a needle the traditional way and struggling to see the eye!

 Pin Place Magnetic Pincushion - Stop searching for your cheater needles when you need them.
 Keep a single needle on the top of this tiny magnet and secure it to the top of your table with the suction cup.
 Now you know exactly where your cheater needle is at all times and you can easily grab it and hide those threads as you quilt!